 The difference between making bank and losing money in Dota 2 betting is knowing who to bet on, and when.

-Here are some tips to help you make money betting on Dota 2 matches:
+Here are some tips to help you improve your betting on Dota 2 matches:

 How many maps/games will be played?